-This subject considers and compares the response to terrorism around the world.
-Of particular interest will be legal responses, instigations of war, and the implementation of practices of rendition, arbitrary detention and torture.
+This subject considers and compares responses to terrorism.
+Of particular interest are legal responses, instigations of war, and the implementation of practices of rendition, arbitrary detention and torture.
 These practices have been argued to contravene due process and the presumption of innocence, and contribute to civil and global unrest, sometimes inspiring criminal action and creating new categories of what it means to be criminal.
 The subject draws upon the conceptual and analytical tools of criminological and socio-legal examination including analysis of the political, social and legal construction of terror and terrorism.
-The inspiration for anti-terrorism initiatives and conflicting arguments about their necessity will be examined together with the (side) effects they have created.
+The inspiration for counter terrorism initiatives and conflicting arguments about their necessity will be examined together with the (side) effects they have created.

 Violence, Trauma and Reconciliation

 Mass violence inflicted by states and groups have a prolonged effect on communities and nations.
 This subject considers the forms of trauma people experience as a response to these forms of violence and explores how this trauma propels calls for apologies, truth commissions, retribution and torture.
 The subject employs psychoanalytic theory and practice to consider what it means to be traumatised and what it means to seek remedies from law, and uses examples of cross-cultural lawful practice to interrogate ideas of violence and trauma.
 Legal practices, apologies and demands for reconciliation will be discussed as methods of responding to the rage, pain and mourning that trauma demands.
 The course will be divided into 4 sections dealing with – trauma and violence, torture, testimony and reconciliation.
 In these sections we will look at events in South Africa, Northern Ireland, Australia and Nazi Germany, where legal mechanisms, apologies and vengeance have been utilised as responses to events such as genocide, terrorist acts, hostile occupation, and war.
 Note – some of the content of this course may be distressing.